mybonk/mybonk-wiki/docs/INSTALLATION.md

 ![](img/various/ssh_failed_attempts.gif)

 Spare yourself the pain, learn good habbits and avoid getting locked out of your system by mistake.
 Take the time to not only understand what ssh is but also how it works, particularily how to use ssh auto login (auto login *using public and private keys pair* to be specific).
 It is not only a good idea to save time, it is also significantly more secure than simple password-based login.
-It is also a pre-requisite for the deployment of MY₿ONK, have a look at the [baby rabbit holes](/docs/baby-rabbit-holes.md#ssh) section about ssh 🕳 🐇
+It is also a pre-requisite for the deployment of MY₿ONK, have a look at the section dedicated to ssh in the [baby rabbit holes](/docs/baby-rabbit-holes.md#ssh) 🕳 🐇

 ---